awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.md

-# Working with MariaDB Replication<a name="USER_MariaDB.Replication"></a>
+# Working with MariaDB Replication in Amazon RDS<a name="USER_MariaDB.Replication"></a>

-You usually use Read Replicas to configure replication between Amazon RDS DB instances\.
-For general information about Read Replicas, see [Working with Read Replicas](USER_ReadRepl.md)\.
-For specific information about working with Read Replicas on Amazon RDS MariaDB, see [Working with MariaDB Read Replicas](USER_MariaDB.Replication.ReadReplicas.md)\.
+You usually use read replicas to configure replication between Amazon RDS DB instances\.
+For general information about read replicas, see [Working with Read Replicas](USER_ReadRepl.md)\.
+For specific information about working with read replicas on Amazon RDS MariaDB, see [Working with MariaDB Read Replicas](USER_MariaDB.Replication.ReadReplicas.md)\.

 You can also configure replication based on binary log coordinates for a MariaDB DB instance\.
 For MariaDB instances, you can also configure replication based on global transaction IDs \(GTIDs\), which provides better crash safety\.
 For more information, see [Configuring GTID\-Based Replication into an Amazon RDS MariaDB DB instance](MariaDB.Procedural.Replication.GTID.md)\.